 Course overviewCounselling Foundation Degree City of Bristol College

-This foundation degree course will give you a professional qualification so you can practice as a counsellor.
-You have the option to complete it full-time over two-years or on a three-year, part-time basis.
+This Counselling Foundation Degree course will give you a professional qualification so you can practice as a counsellor.
+You have the option to complete the Counselling Foundation Degree full-time over two-years or on a three-year, part-time basis.

-This course is accredited by The National Counselling Society.
+This professional counselling course is accredited by The National Counselling Society.

 What you'll learn

-During this course, you will complete a number of different modules.
+During this Counselling Foundation Degree course, you will complete a number of different modules.
 These could include:

 - study skills